ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 Allow for the use of server profiles, indicating required parts for the data model and/or mapping definitions.

-RPP SHOULD consider mechanisms to support data formats outside of core RPP domain.
+RPP SHOULD consider mechanisms for supporting data formats outside of core RPP domain.
 Especially formats, which lose their properties if transformed, like Verifiable Credentials for contacts which are digitally signed.

 Partially updating an object MAY be supported, ussing HTTP PATCH method and [JSON Merge Patch](https://datatracker.ietf.org/doc/html/rfc7386)